tsraveling/skald/README.md

 If a meta hits the single word `END`, this will signal the software to leave the conversation here.
 The other meta in the block or choice (not including transitions ) will be processed first.

+## Input Injection

+You can inject the value of an input into block or choice text using the simple syntax `{input_name}`.

 # Testing

 You can test any script by using `skald test {filename}`.
 This will compile the Skald file on